cherrymaryma/ARGs-in-drinking-water/README.md

 # ARGs-in-drinking-water

-This is the source code for analysis of ARGs and bacterial community in drinking water samples.
+This is the source code for analysis of Antibiotic Resistance Genes and bacterial community in drinking water samples.

 Copyright: Environmental Biotechnology Lab, The University of Hong Kong